irs1318dev/Fauxbot/Robot Programming Guide.md

 6. Continue making changes to your code.
 Follow steps 5-8 in the section above ([Your normal end-to-end git workflow](#your-normal-end-to-end-git-workflow)).

 ### Making Simple Operation changes
 To add a new action that the robot can take with a mechanism, first open the ```AnalogOperation``` or ```DigitalOperation``` enum (AnalogOperation.java or DigitalOperation.java) and add a new value to the list in that file.
 We try to keep the various operations organized, so we keep them listed in a different section for each Mechanism.
-The operation should be named starting with the mechanism (e.g. "DriveTrain", "Intake", etc.), and then a description of the action (e.g. "Turn", "RaiseArm", etc.).
+The operation should be named starting with the mechanism (e.g. "DriveTrain", "Intake", etc.), and then a description of the action (e.g. "Turn", "RaiseArm", etc.) to make one single pascal-case value (e.g. "DriveTrainTurn", "IntakeRaiseArm", etc.).
 Remember that Analog/Digital Operations are a single, simple thing that is done by the robot.
 Any more complex action that we want the robot to take will be a Macro which composes these Analog/Digital Operations together (which we will talk about later).

 Next, you will open the ButtonMap.java file and add another mapping into the AnalogOperationSchema/DigitalOperationSchema that describes the AnalogOperation/DigitalOperation that you just added.
 Remember that Analog Operations represent things that are done to a certain extent, using double (decimal) values typically between -1.0 and 1.0.
 Digital Operations represent things that are either done or not done, using Boolean values (true or false).
 Each type of Operation, Analog or Digital, has their own corresponding type of Description.